• Current students

 I am a College/University student

-The most traditional route, to qualifying as a Chartered Accountant in Ireland, is to study after completing an undergraduate or masters degree.
+The most well-known route to qualifying as a Chartered Accountant in Ireland, is to study and train after completing your undergraduate or masters degree.
 Accountancy firms and businesses hire graduates into training contracts from a range of academic backgrounds.
+You don’t have to study accountancy, business or finance at university to become a Chartered Accountant, but if you do you may eligible for exemptions meaning less exams.

 Studying an accountancy degree

 As well as taking our exams, students are required to gain relevant work experience in a training role.
 The required period of experience for university graduates is 3.5 years, either under a training contract or in our flexible route.
+You don't need to wait until you graduate to start your application - once you have your exam results transcript, get in touch with us to discuss your next steps.

 Studying a non-accountancy degree

-Some of our most successful students originally qualified with a degree in a non-accounting subject – each year, about 15% of our new student intake come from non-accounting, and even non-business backgrounds.
 All graduates from recognised 3rd level institutions are eligible to start our programme, and you don't need any prior knowledge or experience in accountancy, or even in a business setting - we'll start you at the foundation level of our course, namely our first year exams, "CAP 1".

 For non-business graduates, full time one year diplomas in accounting are offered in leading universities, aimed at students from non-business degrees.
 Holders of these diplomas can expect exemptions from CAP 1, but this is not essential to start Chartered Accountancy.